Rofiu255/alx-system_engineering-devops/0x19-postmortem/README.md

 Bug debugger Brennan (BDB... as in my actual initials... made that up on the spot, pretty good, huh?) encountered the issue upon opening the project and being, well, instructed to address it, roughly 19:20 PST.
-He promptly proceeded to undergo solving the problem.
+He promptly proceeded to undergo the following steps to solve the problem.

-1. Checked running processes using `ps aux`.
+1. Looked in the running processes using `ps aux`.
 Two `apache2` processes - `root` and `www-data` - were properly running.

-2. Looked in the `sites-available` folder of the `/etc/apache2/` directory.
+2. Examined the `sites-available` folder of the `/etc/apache2/` directory.
 Determined that the web server was serving content located in `/var/www/html/`.

 3. In one terminal, ran `strace` on the PID of the `root` Apache process.
 In another, curled the server.
-Expected great things... only to be disappointed. `strace` gave no useful information.
+Expected great response code... only to be disappointed with another error code. `strace` gave no useful information.

-4. Repeated step 3, except on the PID of the `www-data` process.
-Kept expectations lower this time... but was rewarded! `strace` revelead an `-1 ENOENT (No such file or directory)` error occurring upon an attempt to access the file `/var/www/html/wp-includes/class-wp-locale.phpp`.
+4. Ensured to Repeat step 3, except on the PID of the `www-data` process.
+The expectations was lowered this time but was eventually a great step to take. `strace` revelead an `-1 ENOENT (No such file or directory)` error occurring upon an attempt to access the file `/var/www/html/wp-includes/alx-wp-locale.pphp`.

-5. Looked through files in the `/var/www/html/` directory one-by-one, using Vim pattern matching to try and locate the erroneous `.phpp` file extension.
+5. Checked through files in the `/var/www/html/` directory one-by-one, using Emac pattern matching to try and find out the erroneous `.pphp` file extension.
 Located it in the `wp-settings.php` file.
 (Line 137, `require_once( ABSPATH .
-WPINC . '/class-wp-locale.php' );`).
+WPINC . '/alx-wp-locale.php' );`).

-6. Removed the trailing `p` from the line.
+6. Deleted the erroneous `p` from the line.

 7. Tested another `curl` on the server.
 200 A-ok!